arunoruto/flake/.github/README.md

 - [Is NixOS The Best Gaming Distro | Linux Gaming Setup]: nix can be used for gaming too!
 This video gives nice tips to configure your system for a specific hardware too

 [Ampersand](https://www.youtube.com/watch?v=nLwbNhSxLd4) has a nice video about configuring a NixOS system similar to vimjoyer's `Ultimate NixOS Guide | Flakes | Home-Manager`

+# Cleanup

+It can get a bit messy with the generations, especially if nix is installed as a package manager.
+To clean up such systems, you can use the following commands:

+- `nix-collect-garbage`: can be used on all systems and the parameter `--delete-older-than` can be specified with a period (for example `"30 days"`).
+  This command is mostly an alias of `nix-store --gc` or `nix store gc`, but extends it with the `--delete-older-than` and `--delete-old` flag.